 Preparing and Supporting Entrepreneurs.
 HEIs can help students, graduates and staff consider starting a business as a career option.
-At the outset it is important to help individuals reflect on the commercial, social, environmental or lifestyle objectives related to their entrepreneurial aspirations and intentions.
-For those who decide to proceed to start a business, or other type of venture, targeted assistance can then be offered in generating, evaluating and acting upon the idea, building the skills necessary for successful entrepreneurship, and importantly, finding relevant team members and getting access to appropriate finance and effective networks.
+At the outset it is important to help individuals reflect on the commercial, social, environmental, and lifestyle objectives related to their entrepreneurial aspirations and intentions.
+For those who decide to proceed to start a business, or other type of venture, targeted assistance can then be offered in generating, evaluating and acting upon the idea, building the skills necessary for successful entrepreneurship, and importantly finding relevant team members and getting access to appropriate finance and effective networks.
 In offering such support, an HEI should ideally act as part of a wider business support ecosystem rather than operating in isolation.

 Digital Transformation and Capability.
 HEIs are already deploying digital technologies, however the uptake and integration varies among and within institutions.
-HEIs should make the most out of the opportunities presented by digital transformation and consider digital technologies as a key enabler.
-This section of the self-assessment provides a number of statements to reflect on HEI's digital capability, defined as the ability to integrate, optimise and transform digital technologies to support innovation and entrepreneurship
+HEIs should make the most out of the opportunities presented by digital transformation and consider digital technologies as a key enabler of innovation and entrepreneurship.
+An HEI's digital capability is defined as the ability to integrate, optimise and transform digital technologies to support innovation and entrepreneurship.